usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 6c %}
 {% asset design-standards/fig_6c_max_side_reach_obstruction.gif alt="" %}
 {% figcaption %}
-<strong>Maximum Side Reach over Obstruction.</strong> If the depth of the obstruction is 24 inches (610 mm) and the maximum height of the obstruction is 34 inches (865 mm), the maximum high side reach over the obstruction is 46 inches (1170 mm).
+<p><strong>Maximum Side Reach over Obstruction.</strong> If the depth of the obstruction is 24 inches (610 mm) and the maximum height of the obstruction is 34 inches (865 mm), the maximum high side reach over the obstruction is 46 inches (1170 mm).</p>
 {% endfigcaption %}
 {% endfigure %}